-In total, we reviewed the positions of the twenty-one associations who received \$50,000 or more in annual dues from Honeywell in 2022.
+In total, we reviewed the positions of the eighteen associations who received \$50,000 or more in annual dues from Honeywell in 2023.
 We selected the threshold of \$50,000 as it reflects the criteria used to report trade associations activity to our Board annually.
 The full list of associations is included in Appendix 1.
 In determining whether a trade association is aligned with the goals of the Paris Agreement we used the following definitions:

 Misaligned Research indicates that a trade association has both (1) taken actions that are not aligned with the goals of the Paris Agreement and (2) has made a statement that it is not aligned with the goals of the Paris Agreement.
 Partially Misaligned Research indicates that a trade association has taken actions that are not aligned with the goals of the Paris Agreement but has made an affirmative statement that it is aligned with the goals of the Paris Agreement or stayed silent on the matter.
-Aligned Research indicates that a trade association has not taken any action that is misaligned with the goals of the Paris Agreement and/or has made an affirmative statement of support for the goals of the Paris Agreement.
+Aligned Research indicates that a trade association has not taken any action that is misaligned with the goals and/or has made an affirmative statement of support for the goals of the Paris Agreement.
 Not Applicable Research indicates that climate change matters are not relevant to the scope or subject-matter mandate of the trade association.

-The conclusion of whether a trade association is misaligned, partially aligned or aligned with the goals of the Paris Agreement are based on Honeywell's internal analysis, but informed by the information received from the National Journal's research.
-The opinions expressed herein are those of Honeywell's alone.
+The conclusion of whether a trade association is misaligned, partially aligned or aligned are based on Honeywell's internal analysis, but informed by the information received from the National Journal's research.
+The opinions expressed herein are those of Honeywell alone.